 Online samples for quant research (for example, see our using Photoshop for marketing article).
 Then there’s the vast amount of secondary research available via Google.

 Market researchers should be embracing these opportunities.
-And yet, our perception is market researchers are on the whole a conservative bunch.
+And yet, most market researchers seem to be very conservative.
 They stick to what they know.
-When we wrote about digital evangelists, deniers and decathleters, many researchers would sit in the deniers camp.
+When we wrote about digital evangelists, deniers and decathletes, many researchers would sit in the deniers’ camp.

-If we look at the training topics on the Australian Research society’s events calendar for example, the topics heavily focus on market research processes and techniques.
+For example, if we look at the training topics on the Australian Research Society’s events calendar, the topics heavily focus on market research processes and techniques.

 We don’t doubt that Sense-making, Scenario Thinking and Semiotics in Digital Media Analytics are interesting topics for market researchers.

-But for the target audience of market researchers – remember, marketing managers and business owners – we’d struggle to see how these topics would convert into activity that’ll hit next month’s sales targets.
+But for the target audience of market researchers – remember, marketing managers and business owners – we struggle to see how these topics would convert into activity that’ll hit next month’s sales targets.

 We know and work with many market researchers.
-It’s not the first time we’ve banged the drum about the way they drive you crazy.
-And let’s face it, marketing managers and business owners are far from perfect either.
+It’s not the first time we’ve talked about the way they drive you crazy.
+And let’s face it, marketers and business owners are far from perfect either.

 But we believe market research is just too important, not to push market researchers to continually raise their game.